microsoft/ignite-learning-paths-training/aiml/aiml20/speaker-notes.md

 weights grid.

-You've probably noticed we can't use the edges of the input image as center pixels, which is why the output image is smaller than the input by one row and one column.
+You've probably noticed we can't use the edges of the input image as center pixels, which is why the output image is smaller than the input by two rows and two columns.
 This (along with other types of transformations) is why the image gets smaller and smaller as we go down the layers, until it's only one pixel in size.